SUQI KAREN

 Madame Bovary: What is food if you can’t consume it?

-“Madame Bovary is a food novel: food echoes itself across the narrative, and Flaubert uses food to highlight the characters bourgeois angst.
+“Madame Bovary is a food novel: food echoes across the narrative, and Flaubert uses food to highlight the characters bourgeois angst.
 However, Flaubert’s use of food is almost antithetical to the way food is used in contemporary literature and writing.”

 EDUCATION